TyOverby/tyoverby.github.io/posts/webassembly.md

 ## Native Code in the Browser - A History

-Perhaps unsurprisingly, web-assembly is not the first time that someone thought "it would be cool to run native programs in a sandbox inside the browser".
-In fact, there are two major "implementations" that are widely available right now!
+Perhaps unsurprisingly, web-assembly is not the first time that someone thought "it would be cool to use the web as a vehicle for distributing binaries to be run in the browser".
+In fact, this has already been done multiple times!

 ### ActiveX

+In 1996, Internet explorer gained the ability to download and execute signed binaries from the web and present the UI through the browser.
+If you ever remember watching videos in IE pre-flash, that was probably an ActiveX control.

+Unfortunately, there was no real sandboxing or security story; the only thing preventing people from creating and distributing malware was literally a contract that developers signed with Microsoft saying that they wouldn't.
+That and digital signing which prevented the vast majority of developers from even publishing ActiveX controls.

+In the end, ActiveX died, partially due to the gaping security holes, partially due to the fact that you could really only run it in IE, on Windows, on an x86 chipset.

 ### NaCl and PNaCl